 The TPM will need to maintain a largest-count value.
 It is not necessary to update this value except when a NV Index is deleted.
 If the NV Index being deleted has the largest value held by an NV Index, then this value would be copied to the largest-count value.
-When a counter NV Index is first written, its initial value would be larger of the largest-count value or the count held by a currently allocated NV Index.
+The value of an NV Counter Index after the first increment is larger than the largest-count value.